What Could Cause a Gun License Suspension?

 Yes!
 If you feel that the revocation or suspension was done in error or unjustly, you have 90 days from when you receive the notice of your FID/LTC suspension to appeal the police chief’s decision.
 If a judge determines that the decision to suspend your license was not correct, or whatever issue prompted the suspension has since been resolved, they will reinstate your FID/LTC.

-If you have been arrested and charged with a crime which disqualifies you from having a firearms license, there are some additional steps you should take before you begin the appeals process in order to get the charge(s) resolved.
-The first step you should take in this situation, is to hire a Massachusetts firearms attorney to help you sort out your criminal case(s) as smoothly as possible, so you will still be eligible to get your LTC or FID back from the licensing authority once your case is over.
+If you have been arrested and charged with a crime that disqualifies you from having a firearms license, there are some additional steps you should take before you begin the appeals process to get the charge(s) resolved.
+The first step you should take in this situation is to hire a Massachusetts firearms attorney to help you sort out your criminal case(s) as smoothly as possible, so you will still be eligible to get your LTC or FID back from the licensing authority once your case is over.

 Summary